What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Accident Causality Recognition Task.}} Beyond the classification, accident causality recognition is a task to further categorize causal relationships, analyzing the sequence of events, behaviors, and factors that lead to the accident.
-The spatial location of accident participants should also be identified to enable a more comprehensive analysis of behavior or trajectory patterns.
-By contrast, while some aforementioned benchmarks are capable for object-level detection, they are limited to basic semantic categorization of participants (e.g., car, pedestrian) to investigate which object is involved in the incident, instead of why it is involved in or leads to an incident.
+Beyond classification, accident causality recognition is a task to further categorize causal relationships, analyzing the sequence of events, behaviors, and factors that lead to the accident.
+Identifying the spatial locations of accident participants is also important for enabling a more comprehensive analysis of behavioral and trajectory patterns.
+By contrast, while some aforementioned benchmarks support object-level detection, they are limited to basic semantic categorization of participants (e.g., car, pedestrian).
+Consequently, they are suitable for identifying which objects are involved in an incident, but not for explaining why those objects are involved in or lead to it.